 I’m sharing what I learned with you as we just finished recording the first season.

 Unlocked Insight 1: In The AI-Driven Future Of Work, We Need To Become Exponential Humans (Antony Slumbers, Author And Speaker)

 In the not-so-distant future, the work landscape is undergoing a profound transformation.
 As we embark on this journey, it becomes clear that the future of work is not merely about the dominance of machines but rather the harmonious coexistence of humans and AI.

-Antony Slumbers sets the stage in an upcoming episode, emphasizing that we must embrace our unique strengths- the qualities machines can never replicate—creativity, critical thinking, empathy, and collaboration to thrive in an AI-driven world.
+Antony Slumbers sets the stage in this episode, emphasizing that we must embrace our unique strengths- the qualities machines can never replicate—creativity, critical thinking, empathy, and collaboration to thrive in an AI-driven world.

 "We need to become exponential humans in the world of exponential technology.
 You need to look at what machines are good at and what a human's good at.
 Machines are good at anything structured, repeatable, and predictable.

 Humans are good at design, imagination, inspiration, creation, empathy, intuition, innovation, abstracts and critical thinking, collaboration, social intelligence, and judgment.
 These are the primary human skills in worlds where machines do everything structure, repeatable, and predictable."

 Stay tuned for my interview with Antony Slumbers, dropping next week.
 Subscribe to our newsletter here if you want to be the first to hear it.